Hollaback! Bystander Intervention Trainings ***new LBGTQIA+ anti-harassment training added

 PeaceHealth Oregon, in partnership with Eugene Marathon, recently announced Strides for Social Justice—a free, family-friendly program of self-guided tours designed to educate participants on the contributions, achievements and milestones of Black residents in our community.

-Download the free app on to your phone on February 19th and walk, run, ride or roll the routes to landmarks around town.
+Download the free app on to your phone and walk, run, ride or roll the routes to landmarks around town.
 Sign up for more information here.

 Throughout the year, we recognize and celebrate the cultures, traditions and contributions of our community.